WollyDev24/Sharky/README.md

 py main.py
 ```

 ## Contribute to Development
-if you want to help me develop this bot you can:
+if you want to help me or Support my Work
-- Make Pull Requests here
+- Make Pull Requests
+- Star the Repo
-- Message me on the `Support Server` or `Telegram Channel`
+- Join the `Support Server` or `Telegram Channel`